BlokasLabs/pisound-docs/Home.md

 In addition, pisound lets you take advantage of WiFi-MIDI.
 When WiFi Hotspot mode is enabled via triple clicking The Button, touchosc2midi daemon gets launched.
 It translates OSC messages to MIDI events so you can control audio software running on Raspberry Pi from your smartphone or tablet.

+And of course you can use USB-MIDI devices as usual by connecting them to Raspberry Pi USB ports.

 ![signal delay between MIDI](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/midi_latency.png)

 An oscillogram showing signal delay between MIDI input (yellow) and MIDI output (cyan) of 2.105 ms when echoing